 UK - RUNNYMEDE MEMORIAL

-Runnymede Air Forces Memorial may be part closed for public
+Runnymede Air Forces Memorial will be closed for public access

 This should not restrict access up to the roof terrace but the